Unique Finishes on Handmade Amish Furniture

-Our Kensington Pub Table is shown made from one solid wood, Brown Maple, but features two of our stains: Venezuelan Chocolate on the base and Christmas cloves on the table top and seats of the chairs.
 For finishes using only our standard stain colors and a single wood species, there is only a 10% upcharge.
 Many of our wood stains work well together for a standard stain two-tone finish.

 Distressing involves adding character to the finish so that it appears to be vintage or antique.
 Our Bolingbroke Trestle Table features our Provincial Hazelnut finish with a medium level of distressing to add to the farmhouse charm of the piece.
 For this finish there is a 20% upcharge as several steps are added to the finishing process to obtain this rustic look.

 This French Country server is actually both lightly distressed and glazed in our Amber Chateau finish.
 The glazing of our Westminster Sideboard serves to further the antique Louis XV vibe of the piece.
 Evenly uneven, the glaze alters the depth of color achieved by the underlying stain and causes an aged appearance.
 Glazes can also have color or hues to alter the look of the stain beneath.